 I have many tools in my toolbox to support you in achieving your health and wellness goals.

 In an appointment, we work together to develop a treatment plan based on your unique presentation, your preferences, and my expertise.
 Because your body is a dynamic system that is changing every day, the modalities we use treatment-to-treatment may differ.
-That’s the beauty of Chinese medicine and integrative therapies — each treatment is designed especially for you, and we can mix-and-match modalities to find the ones that work best for your body, mind, and spirit.
+We can mix-and-match modalities to find the approach that work best for your body, mind, and spirit.

 Acupuncture is the insertion of ultra-thin needles into the skin and muscle at specific points on the body.
 Through the stimulation of these points, acupuncture can treat a variety of physical and emotional conditions by restoring normal function and balance to the various body systems.
 Treatments are based on Chinese medicine theory, diagnosis, and practice, a system of medicine that has been developed and practiced for over 2,000 years.